Embedding Network Autoregression for time series analysis and causal peer effect inference: Proofs for ENAR model in Sections

-By the model assumptions, our responses of interest, $\by_t$, will have stationary sub-gaussian distributions.
+Here, we list some technical results that are useful in proving the asymptotic properties of our estimators for ENAR and AMNAR. \begin{proposition} If $X_n=O(Y_n)$ whp. and $Y_n=O(Z_n)$ whp., then $X_n=O(Z_n)$ whp. (or as.)
+If $X_n=O(Y_n)$ whp., then we have $\pr\lrp{\brcs{\vrt{X_n}\leq C\vrt{Y_n}}~ev.}=1$ by Borel-Cantelli lemma. \end{proposition} By the model assumptions, our responses of interest, $\by_t$, will have stationary sub-gaussian distributions.
 To show the concentration of our estimators, we employ the theories of sub-Gaussian concentration as discussed in \cite{vershynin2018high}.
 However, since we assumed that both the observed graph $\bA$ and covariates $\bz_{it}$ are random, it necessitates investigating the asymptotic behaviors of the inner products of multiple random components.
 Therefore, we cannot directly apply well-known sub-Gaussian concentration results like Bernstein's inequality or Hoeffding's inequality.

 For example, in the case of the Hanson-Wright inequality \citep{rudelson2013hanson}, we do not know how the tail behavior of concentrations will differ when studying the quadratic forms associated with random matrices.
 Under our assumptions on the random graphs and random predictors, we achieve stochastic boundedness for these elements.
-This fact can provide concentration results analogous to known inequalities such as Hoeffding's inequality and the Hanson-Wright inequality as follows.
+This fact can provide analogous concentration results. \begin{lemma}[Hoeffding's Inequality] Let $\by\in\R^n$ be a sub-gaussian random vector such that $\max_i\nrm{Y_i}{\psi_2}<\infty$ with independent coordinates and zero mean.
+Let $\bx\in\R^n$ be a random vector such that $\nrm{\bx}{}=O(g)$ whp. for some $g>0$ and is independent with $\by$.
+Then, there exist some $c>0, n_0>0$ such that